epics-modules/opcua/OPC_UA_Security.md

 Create a self-signed certificate, following the documented procedure and giving your certificate/key pair the following properties:

 - Choose the issuer information to match your situation.
-  The Common Name (CN) property of the certificate will be used by the server to determine the user name for authorization.
+  The Common Name (CN) property of the certificate will normally be used by the server to determine the user name for authorization.
 - Sign using `SHA 256` (i.e., `sha256WithRSAEncryption`).
 - X509v3 Basic Constraints: **critical**, `CA:FALSE`.

+*Note:* The Unified Automation example server accepts any trusted certificate, without further verification and without using certificate properties for authorization.

 ### Using a Certificate Authority